-The warrants will be exercisable, at the option of the holder, in whole or in part, by delivering to us a duly executed exercise notice accompanied by payment in full for the number of shares of common stock purchased upon such exercise (except in the case of a cashless exercise, as discussed below).
-A holder (together with its affiliates) may not exercise any portion of the warrants to the extent that the holder would own more than 4.99% (or, at the election of the holder, 9.99%) of the outstanding shares of common stock immediately after exercise.
-However, upon notice from the holder to us, the holder may decrease or increase the holder's beneficial ownership limitation, which may not exceed 9.99% of the number of outstanding shares of common stock immediately after giving effect to the exercise, as such percentage ownership is determined in accordance with the terms of the warrants, provided that any increase in the beneficial ownership limitation will not take effect until 61 days following notice to us.
-Purchasers in this offering may also elect, prior to the issuance of the warrants, to have the initial exercise limitation set at 9.99% of our outstanding shares of common stock.
-No fractional shares will be issued in connection with the exercise of a warrant.
+The Series E Warrants are not exercisable without first obtaining the Warrant Stockholder Approval.
+Assuming the Warrant Stockholder Approval is obtained, the Series E Warrants will be exercisable, at the option of the holder, in whole or in part, by delivering to us a duly executed exercise notice accompanied by payment in full for the number of shares of common stock purchased upon such exercise (except in the case of a cashless exercise, as discussed below).
+A holder (together with its affiliates) may not exercise any portion of the Series E Warrants to the extent that the holder would own more than 4.99% (or, at the election of the holder, 9.99%) of the outstanding shares of common stock immediately after exercise.
+However, upon notice from the holder to us, the holder may decrease or increase the holder's beneficial ownership limitation, which may not exceed 9.99% of the number of outstanding shares of common stock immediately after giving effect to the exercise, as such percentage ownership is determined in accordance with the terms of the Series E Warrants, provided that any increase in the beneficial ownership limitation will not take effect until 61 days following notice to us.
+Purchasers in this offering may also elect, prior to the issuance of the Series E Warrants, to have the initial exercise limitation set at 9.99% of our outstanding shares of common stock.
+No fractional shares will be issued in connection with the exercise of a Series E Warrant.
 In lieu of fractional shares, we will either pay the holder an amount in cash equal to the fractional amount multiplied by the exercise price or round up to the next whole share.